When I was a kid in the 1970’s, water was not easily accessible.

 I am pretty sure my 5-year-old thinks I have a KitchenAid Refrigerator with a water dispenser in our minivan passenger seat.

 I get water addiction.
-I went through a dark h20 period where I attempted to consume 3 liters of Trinity water a day.
+I went through a dark h20 period where I attempted to consume 3 liters of this fancy fresh-from-the-mountain-spring-water every day.
 Someone very earthy and spiritual advised me that this brand had magical minerals and staying fully hydrated (apparently defined as having to pee every 23 minutes) would put me on a path towards enlightenment.
 Which is sort of what happened except for the enlightenment part.

 I was about to start carrying my own portable potty when I decided it was just best to stop drinking SO MUCH WATER.

-I still carry a reusable water bottle but I’ve kicked my Trinity obsession.
+I still carry a reusable water bottle but I’ve kicked my mountain spring water obsession.

 And I have something to say to all the thirsty children of America sitting in the backs of cars everywhere.
 Just look out the window and be quiet.